diarmuidoconnor/ictskills2-2022/topic07/talk-1/project.md

-# Project Guidelines.
+# Assessment Guidelines.

-Guidelines for the React app project.
+Guidelines for the React app assignment.